Perspectives on QCD, Topology and the Strong CP Problem: Summary and conclusions

 where $K^\mu$ is the Chern--Simons current.
 As a consequence, the $\theta$ term does not contribute to the classical equations of motion, and it does not modify perturbation theory: perturbative expansions are defined around the trivial gauge background and integrate over fluctuations with compact spacetime support or sufficiently rapid falloff at infinity, for which

 Thus, within perturbation theory, a constant $\theta$ has no observable effect.

 Observable consequences of the $\theta$ term arise only through nonperturbative effects, which require sensitivity to gauge-field configurations for which the spacetime integral of $F\tilde F$ does not vanish.
-In standard treatments of QCD, this sensitivity is commonly described in terms of global structure: one assumes that gauge-field configurations can be classified into sectors labeled by an integer-valued topological charge, that transitions between these sectors are allowed, and that the vacuum may be represented as a superposition of such sectors weighted by a phase $e^{i\theta Q}$ with $Q$ subsequently taken to have the form in \Eq{Eq:top_Q} including for rough fields.
+In standard treatments of QCD, this sensitivity is commonly described in terms of global structure: one assumes that gauge-field configurations can be classified into sectors labeled by an integer-valued topological charge, that transitions between these sectors are allowed, and that the vacuum may be represented as a superposition of such sectors weighted by a phase $e^{i\theta Q}$ with $Q$ subsequently taken to have the form in \Eq{Eq:top_Q}.
 Under these assumptions, the parameter $\theta$ acquires physical meaning, and the vacuum becomes $\theta$ dependent, leading to CP-violating observables such as a neutron electric dipole moment.

 However, it is important to emphasize that these steps are not forced by locality or by the axial anomaly alone.
-The anomaly itself is a local statement, relating the divergence of the axial current to local composite operators, and it equates local flavor-singlet pseudoscalar mass terms with the local operator $F\tilde F$.
+The anomaly itself is a local operator identity relating the divergence of the axial current to the local composite operator $F\tilde F$.
+It equates local flavor-singlet pseudoscalar mass terms with the local operator $F\tilde F$.
 The further identification of the spacetime integral of $F\tilde F$ with a global, quantized topological charge relies on additional assumptions about boundary conditions, smoothness and topological classifications of gauge fields, and the global structure of gauge-field configuration space.
-In particular, the distinction between ``small'' and ``large'' gauge transformations is inherently global and cannot be formulated purely in terms of local physics.
+In particular, the distinction between ``small'' and ``large'' gauge transformations depends on the global properties of the gauge transformation as a map between spacetime boundaries and the gauge group, and therefore cannot be characterized purely through local properties of the fields.
+The point at issue is therefore not the existence of the local operator $q(x)$, but the conditions under which its spacetime integral defines a gauge-invariant global observable, and hence whether it can appear as a physical term in the action.

+An instructive example is provided by the Witten--Veneziano relation connecting the $\eta'$ mass to the topological susceptibility.
+The quantity that enters this relation is the correlator of the local topological charge density,